Lucina Uddin

 Lucina Q. Uddin is an American cognitive neuroscientist who is a professor at the University of California, Los Angeles.
 Her research investigates the relationship between brain connectivity and cognition in typical and atypical development using network neuroscience approaches.

 Early life and education

-Uddin was born in Bangladesh.
+Dr. Uddin was born in Bangladesh.
 Her parents immigrated with her to the United States when she was less than one year old, and Uddin spent her childhood in Southern California.
-She was an undergraduate student at the University of California, Los Angeles, where she majored in neuroscience and minored in philosophy.
+She was an undergraduate student at the University of California, Los Angeles (UCLA), where she majored in neuroscience and minored in philosophy.
 She stayed at UCLA for graduate school, where she explored neural correlates of self-recognition working with Eran Zaidel and Marco Iacoboni.
 During her graduate studies she worked alongside Susan Y. Bookheimer and Mirella Dapretto on neuroimaging studies to better understand autism spectrum disorder.
 She moved to New York as a postdoctoral scholar, where she worked with Francisco Xavier Castellanos in the Child Study Center.
 In 2008 she continued her postdoctoral studies at Stanford University, where she worked in the research group of Vinod Menon.

+Dr. Uddin took a break from her research at Stanford between July-December 2010 to accept a position as an instructor at the Asian University for Women located in Chittagong, Bangladesh - the city where she was born.
+AUW is the first regional liberal arts institution of its kind, and its mission is based on the belief that higher education provides a critical path to economic progress and social equality for women.